Living out west for the past twenty years or so, I’ve become a believer in protection from the sun’s harsh rays.

 Worse of all, though, I had to drop my hood as it kept in too much heat and negated the whole point of the hoodie.

-I hike very hot and prefer the baggy ventilation and breathability of my polycotton button-down shirt.
-The shirt means I can roll up the sleeves, button-up and down as needed for more ventilation, and like the sun protection on my neck via the collar.
+I hike very hot and prefer my polycotton button-down shirt’s baggy ventilation and breathability (less clammy feel).
+The shirt means I can roll up the sleeves, button up and down as needed for more ventilation, and like the sun protection on my neck via the collar.

 Aesthetically, the sun hoodie look might be in currently, but the classic plaid never seems to go out of style.